 Some majors require a specific science course.
 Other majors allow you to choose your science course.
 However, all students regardless of major, are required to enroll in at least one science course with a lab.
 An exception would be a student with Advance Placement or transfer credit.
 You are not required to enroll in a science course in your first semester, especially if you are in the College of Business or the College of Liberal Studies.
 It’s your choice.
 Of course, if you are in the College of Science and Health, it only makes sense – but continue reading.
 "I want to take Biology.
-Should I take BIO 103 or 105?"
+Should I take BIO 100 or 105?"
 This is a great question for your advisor.
-They will have a recommendation based on your major. (please see the link below for course descriptions) "I want to take Chemistry this fall."
-Please note that students that have a math placement of MTH 150 (College Algebra) or lower, must complete MTH 150 prior to enrolling in CHM 103.
+They will have a recommendation based on your major.
+"I want to take Chemistry this fall."
+Should I take CHM 100 or 103?
+This is a great question for your advisor.
+They will have a recommendation based on your major.
+Advising note: If your math placement is MTH 150 or lower, you must complete MTH 150 prior to enrolling in CHM 103.
 "My advisor recommends I take Biology and Chemistry in my first semester."
 These two courses are usually recommended because you have chosen a major or pre-professional program where taking these two courses in your first semester is important to staying on track for completion of your major in a timely manner.
 Go back to the question “How Can I Prepare?” and read it again.
 If you question your readiness to take two science courses in your first semester, communicate your concern to your advisor.
 They can share their expertise on the subject and help you decide what to do.

 In addition to the Skills (Literacy and Mathematics/Logical Systems & Foreign Languages) requirement of General Education (GE), you must also complete required coursework within the Liberal Studies section of General Education.

 As a matter of fact, there is!
-It's called UWL 100 (First Year Student Seminar).
-It's a one credit course that meets once a week for the first ten weeks of the semester.
+It's called UWL 100: First Year Student Seminar.
+It's one credit and meets once a week for the first twelve weeks of the semester.
 Its purpose is to enhance the academic and social integration of new students into the university community.
 And it's fun too!
-This course allows you to get to know a group of about 25 students really well and increases the likelihood that students feel connected to UW-La Crosse.
+This course allows you to get to know a group of about 25 students really well and increases the likelihood that students feel connected to the University.
 Think you don't need it?
-The majority of students that take the course highly recommend it to new freshman.
+The majority of students that take the course highly recommend it to first year students.

-Undecided students in the College of Liberal Studies and College of Science and Health will be assigned to professional advisors from the Academic Advising Center for the fall semester.
+Undecided students in the College of Liberal Studies and College of Science and Health will be assigned a professional advisor in the Academic Advising Center for the fall semester.
 These advisors work specifically with undecided students to explore majors and careers.

 There is no perfect answer to this question.
 During your first semester, ask yourself this "Do I need to work to pay for school?"
 Then maybe you can work up to 20 hours per week and still be successful as a full-time student.
 It depends on you.
 Are you self-motivated to give your best to both?
 Do you have good study skills and do you know how to manage your time effectively?